itte1/input-dt/README.md

 The `input-dt` element receives an `input` event each time a date/time is selected.

-At the same time, input-dt also dispatches an `input` event to input elements with `input-dt-input`.
+At the same time, input-dt also dispatches an `input` event to input elements with `input-dt`.

 # Customize Style